Booster1212/github-issue-bot/README.md

 ```

 ## Test it
-- In your configured channel id, go ahead and type !issue <text>
+- In your configured channel id, go ahead and type !issue Here the issue text starts for now ;)